You're reading the documentation for a development version. For the latest released version, please have a look at v5.0.4.

 Unit tests¶

 Unit tests are designed to verify the correctness of individual units or components of code in isolation.
 Unit tests in CADET-Core typically encompass tests for the Jacobian implementation and consistent initialization of the model, which can be adapted from corresponding existing tests.
 Testing the Jacobian typically involves comparing the analytical Jacobian to the AD Jacobian to verify that the residual implementation is consistent to the analytical Jacobian.
-To this end, it might be necessary to increase the maximum number of AD directions for your test case, which can be done via the cmake argument NUM_MAX_AD_DIRS, as described in the CADET build options.
+To this end, it might be necessary to increase the maximum number of AD directions for your test case, which can be done via the cmake argument NUM_MAX_AD_DIRS, as described in the CADET-Core build options.

 Numerical reference tests¶